storageos/storageos.github.io/_docs/explore/demo.md

 ## Open the Crasher container application

-1. Lets open the Crasher container application in a new browser window using the IP and port number as noted above.
+1. Let's open the Crasher container application in a new browser window using the IP and port number as noted above.

     ![screenshot](/images/docs/explore/crasher1.png)